NotNite/WebfishingPlus/README.md

 ## Installation

-Install [GDWeave](https://github.com/NotNite/GDWeave), then download and install [the latest release](https://github.com/NotNite/WebfishingPlus/releases).
+Install [GDWeave](https://github.com/NotNite/GDWeave), then download and install [the latest GitHub release](https://github.com/NotNite/WebfishingPlus/releases) or from the Thunderstore page.

 ## Controller binds